Sebastien-Raguideau/Ebame/StrainResolution.md

 ![Assembly step](https://github.com/chrisquince/STRONG/blob/master/Figures/Dag_rules1.png
 )

-This should take about twenty minutes.
+This should take about thirty minutes.
 We are not waiting for that instead kill the strong run using ***Ctrl-C*** and copy in the prerun assembly after cleaning up the output directory:

 ```
-    cd ~/Projects/STRONG_AD
+    cd  ~/data/mydatalocal/STRONG_AD
     rm -r -f STRONG_OUT
     mkdir STRONG_OUT
-    cp -r ~/repos/strain_resolution_practical/STRONG_prerun/assembly ~/Projects/STRONG_AD/STRONG_OUT
+    cp -r ~/data/mydatalocal/STRONG_prerun/assembly ~/Projects/STRONG_AD/STRONG_OUT
 ```

 The restart the assembly step: